m0h1m3d/RockPaperScissors/README.md

 # RockPaperScissors
-    - on console rock paper scissors game without UI
+    - on console rock paper scissors game with UI